-The target population for services from the Nurse Home Visitor Program is first-time pregnant women whose incomes are 200 percent of the Federal Poverty Level or less.
+The target population for the Nurse Home Visitor Program is first-time pregnant women whose incomes are 200 percent of the Federal Poverty Level or less.
 Services are provided from the time of enrollment during pregnancy, or within one month postpartum, through the child's second birthday.
 Enrollment in the program is encouraged as early in pregnancy as possible.

-The number of women in the target population is estimated to be between 11,937 and 13,515 per year.
-This 2009 estimate is based on data from the Prenatal Risk Assessment Monitoring System (PRAMS), an annual survey conducted since 1997 by the Center for Health and Environmental Information and Statistics at the Colorado Department of Public Health and Environment (CDPHE).
+Between 11,189 and 12,685 women are estimated to be eligible for NHVP services per year.
+This 2011 estimate is based on data from the Prenatal Risk Assessment Monitoring System (PRAMS), an annual survey conducted since 1997 by the Center for Health and Environmental Information and Statistics at the Colorado Department of Public Health and Environment (CDPHE).